danny-andrews/thresh/README.md

 ## Separate the wheat from the chaff in your build files

-An CI integration for tracking file size changes across builds.
+A CI integration for tracking file size changes across builds.
 Pluggable for different CI providers.
 (Currently plugins only exist for CircleCI.)

 ## What it Does